Frequently asked questions

 The time needed to process an access request can vary.
 In straightforward cases, it may take a few weeks.

-Once access has been approved and the requester has sent us their public Crypt4GH key, FEGA Sweden can normally make the approved files available for secure download within a few days.
+Once access has been approved and the requester has sent us their public Crypt4GH encryption key, FEGA Sweden can normally make the approved files available for secure download within a few days.

 What is a Data Access Committee in a Swedish context?